Project-nab/discovery-service/README.md

   * Task 1: Implement API to add a product to shopping cart.
   * Task 2: Implement API to place an order.
+    * Task 2.1: Implement API to update product quantity when customer place an order or cancel an order
   * Task 3: Implement frontend allow user add a product to shopping cart.
   * Task 4: Implement frontend allow user place an order.